j-r-jones/optsearch/README.md

 OptSearch is a total rewrite of what was previously a proof of concept (PoC).
 First written rather hurriedly and messily in Python, and later rewritten to use the facilities provided by OpenTuner, it became clear that a different approach was needed.
-There were many problems with those PoCs, not least that they waere neither very portable, nor particularly efficient.
+There were many problems with those PoCs, not least that they were neither very portable, nor particularly efficient.
 Not ideal in something intended to run on emerging architectures.

 Python, and particularly the various libraries required by a large framework